qunitjs/qunit/docs/config/QUnit.config.md

 layout: default
 categories: [config]
 title: QUnit.config
-description: General configuration for QUnit.
+excerpt: General configuration for QUnit.
 Check the description of each option for details.
 redirect_from:
   - "/QUnit.config/"
 ---